Infinity1105/DeepLearningNLP/README.md

 2. GRU (Gated Recurrent Unit)<br>

 The models are implemented and configured within the code examples, and you can modify them as per your requirements.

+# Disclaimer
+Some models are computationally heavy and may take time (Sometimes hours) to  complete.